-PRC, CHED sign JMC aligning BLEPT with teacher curriculum
+PRC, CHED align BLEPT with new curriculum

 During the signing ceremony at Malacañan Palace, President Ferdinand R. Marcos Jr. emphasized the importance of equipping teachers with necessary skills and tools.